This is a four year training programme for palliative medicine, provided in a variety of settings including:

 Cambridge Breathlessness Intervention Service (BIS) was founded by Dr Sara Booth in 2003 and is an innovative service based within Addenbrooke’s Hospital Palliative Care Service.
 BIS provides a multi-faceted approach to the management of intractable breathlessness and aims to support both patients and their carers.
 The intervention promotes breathlessness self-management strategies, including breathing control techniques and anxiety management.
 The Palliative Medicine Registrar based with the Team is supported to become involved with this service and see patients at home with core members of the BIS Team.

 St Helena Hospice (independent) and Colchester General Hospital (part of East Suffolk and North Essex NHS Foundation Trust – ESNEFT).

 The post is mainly hospice based, with opportunities to gain hospital and community experience.

-St Helena has a 15 inpatient beds and day centres in Colchester and Clacton.
+St Helena has 15 inpatient beds and day centres in Colchester and Clacton.
 It was rated ‘outstanding’ by the CQC in 2017.
 There is a 24 hour advice and rapid response service (SinglePoint), and opportunities for teaching and supervision of junior staff.

-You will join a friendly and supportive medical team consisting of a clinical director, 4 consultants, 1 associate specialist, 2 senior speciality doctors and a GP trainee, 1 FY1 and 1 FY2, and most importantly an excellent secretary keeping us all organised.
+You will join a friendly and supportive medical team consisting of a clinical director, 4 consultants, 1 associate specialist, a nurse consultant, 2 senior speciality doctors, a GP trainee, 1 FY1 and 1 FY2, and most importantly an excellent secretary keeping us all organised.
 We have a mixture of backgrounds, in general practice and hospital medicine, and have excellent links with the hospital teams.